fusionlanguage/fut/ci.md

 ### Switch statement

 The `switch` statement accepts an expression and transfers control to the corresponding `case` label.
-It supports integers, enumerations and strings.
+It supports integers, enumerations, strings and object references.

-`case` clauses must be correctly terminated, consider:
+`case` clauses must be correctly terminated.

 ```csharp
 switch (x) {